runnedrun/the_arc/game_description.md

 Elder Council
 • Role: A powerful AI that can influence any tile or NPC.
 • Actions:
-• Enforce policies across the valley.
+• Enforce policies across the region.
 • Send messages to all NPCs.
 • Punish or reward players and NPCs based on compliance.
 • Funding: Requires letters from players and NPCs to operate.

 Winning the Game
-• Objective Fulfillment: The AI Judge reviews the entire valley’s history.
+• Objective Fulfillment: The AI Judge reviews the entire region's history.
 • Evaluation: Determines which player best achieved their secret objective.
-• Outcome: The player whose vision most aligns with the valley’s history wins.
+• Outcome: The player whose vision most aligns with the region's history wins.

 Detailed Rules